• jack •

 Meaning: 1.
 A common man or a knave.
 2. A mechanical device for lifting a heavy object from below.
 3. An electronic receptacle 4.
 A union flag (e.g. the Union Jack of Great Britain) 5.
 (Many, many more.)

-Notes: John Bunyan wrote in Holy War (1682): "But Mr. Unbelief was a nimble Jack; him they never could lay hold of."
+Notes: This word has so many meanings, let's just focus on the first.
+John Bunyan wrote in Holy War (1682): "But Mr. Unbelief was a nimble Jack; him they never could lay hold of."
 So the word simply refers to an ordinary man in lumberjack, jack of all trades, and steeplejack.
-Elsewhere the meaning varies only slightly: cracker-jack (a first-rate jack), jumping jack, jack-in-the-box, jack-o'-lantern (originally, a night watchman), and jack-in-the-pulpit.
-This brings us to the phrase every man jack of them, which is simply an emphatic way to say, "every one of them".
+Elsewhere the meaning varies only slightly: cracker-jack "a first-rate jack", jumping jack, jack-in-the-box, jack-o'-lantern (originally, a night watchman), and jack-in-the-pulpit.
+This brings us to the phrase 'every man jack of them', which is simply an emphatic way to say, "every one of them".

-In Play: The original meaning of the word is still around in some dialects, so feel free to use it in yours: "You don't have to buy something from every jack who knocks on the door."
+In Play: Today's Good Word is still around in some dialects, so feel free to use it in yours: "You don't have to buy something from every jack who knocks on the door."
 You may, of course, use it as an emphatic referring to people: "Every man jack of them was huddled around the TV set watching the Super Bowl."

 Word History: Today's Good Word in Middle English Jakke, borrowed from Old French Jacques, a term also used colloquially to refer to a peasant.
 The word is a reflex of Late Latin Iacobus, taken from Greek Iakob.
 The Greek word comes from Hebrew ya'aqob "(God-)protected" from an earlier yacqub, a form of 'aqaba "to follow, protect".
 Jacket may be of the same origin.
-It does come from Old French jaquet, the diminutive of jaque "a short jacket", which could come from Jacques "peasant", mentioned above.
+It does come from Old French jaquet, the diminutive of jaque "a short jacket", which might come from Jacques "peasant", mentioned above.
+Somehow along the way Jack was associated with John and became a nickname for John.